Day Trips South of San Francisco

 Big Sur

-The ultimate California coast drive.
-Highway 1 threads between towering sea cliffs and the Pacific through some of the most dramatic scenery on Earth.
-Bixby Bridge is the iconic photo stop.
-McWay Falls drops 80 feet onto a pristine beach.
-Nepenthe restaurant serves lunch with views that justify every mile of the drive.
+The California coast drive.
+Highway 1 threads between sea cliffs and the Pacific.
+Bixby Bridge is the photo stop.
+McWay Falls drops 80 feet onto the beach.
+Nepenthe restaurant has the lunch view that justifies the drive.

-🌊 Dramatic Coastline 📷 Bixby Bridge 💧 McWay Falls 🍽 Cliffside Dining
+🌊 Coastline 📷 Bixby Bridge 💧 McWay Falls 🍽 Cliffside Dining

-Local tip: This is a long day — leave early and plan for at least 10 hours round trip.
+Local tip: Long day.
+Leave early and plan for at least 10 hours round trip.
 Gas stations are rare and expensive on Highway 1.
-Check road conditions before you go — landslides close sections regularly.
-Worth every minute.
+Check road conditions before you go.
+Landslides close sections regularly.